 As an outdoor professional I keep focus on building upon my core competencies as a multi-day backpacking and hiking guide for REI Adventures.
 I have a service-centered approach, minimalist philosophy centered on conservation, and teach Leave No Trace principles.
 My background is in program management and my goal is to be an influential leader within the outdoor industry.

 About the Blog

+I was lucky.
+As a youth, I did not come from a family with any interest in, nor spent any time in the outdoors.
+The only memories I have outside of the city is catching blue-gill with my grandfather at a small lake in central Washington.
 A high school summer road trip across the U.S. brought me to the front range of Colorado in the middle of a star filled night.
 I can still remember not being able to fall asleep as shooting stars, satellites, and planes streaked across a night sky I’d never before experienced.

 One summer trip took me on classic climbs in Yosemite.
 A winter introduced me to Tim Windell, former national snowboard champion in the 1980’s, and I worked at his snowboard shop at Purgatory Resort and a summer at his snowboard camps on Mt.
 Hood.
 One fateful summer, I hit the Colorado Trail starting near Denver and didn’t stop walking until I reached the end, 486 miles later at Junction Creek in Durango.
 The love affair with being outside was just getting started.

 After college I pursued a career as a broadcast professional.
 I worked as the program director and on-air host for NPR and music-based public radio stations in Crested Butte and Durango.
 After a move to Austin, Texas where I worked in a recording studio and ran a local music magazine, I met my wife while she was a graduate student at the UT.
 After the 2008 economic downturn hit Austin, I moved for radio again in Tucson, Arizona, and found the wonder and magic of the Sonoran desert.